Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Scalable MCMC Algorithm for a Large TVP Model

-The algorithm requires a choice of a threshold for constructing $\bm \delta$. \cite{johndrow2017bayes} suggest simple thresholding rules that seem to work well in their work with artificial data (e.g. recommendations include setting the threshold to $0.01$ when explanatory variables are largely uncorrelated, but $10^{-4}$ when they are more highly correlated).
+The algorithm requires a choice of a threshold for constructing $\bm \delta$. \cite{johndrow2017bayes} suggest simple thresholding rules that seem to work well in their work with artificial data (e.g., recommendations include setting the threshold to $0.01$ when explanatory variables are largely uncorrelated, but $10^{-4}$ when they are more highly correlated).
 However, choosing the threshold might be problematic for real data applications and can require a significant amount of tuning in practice.
 Instead we propose to choose the thresholds in a different way using SAVS.

-To explain what SAVS is and how we use it in practice, note first that papers such as \cite{hahncarvalho2015dss} recommend separating out shrinkage (i.e. use of a Bayesian prior to shrink coefficients towards zero) and sparsification (i.e. setting the coefficents on de-selected variables to be precisely zero so as to remove them from the model) into different steps.
-First, MCMC output from a standard model (e.g. a regression with global-local shrinkage prior) is produced.
+To explain what SAVS is and how we use it in practice, note first that papers such as \cite{hahncarvalho2015dss} recommend separating out shrinkage (i.e., use of a Bayesian prior to shrink coefficients towards zero) and sparsification (i.e., setting the coefficents on de-selected variables to be precisely zero so as to remove them from the model) into different steps.
+First, MCMC output from a standard model (e.g., a regression with global-local shrinkage prior) is produced.
 Secondly, this MCMC output is then sparsified by choosing a sparse coefficient vector that minimizes the distance between the predictive distribution of the shrunk model and the predictive density of a model based on this sparse coefficient vector plus an additional penalty term for non-zero coefficients.
+This assumption is critically based on assuming normally distributed shocks.
 The optimal solution, $\tilde{\bm \beta}$, is then a sparse vector which can be used to construct $\bm \delta$.

 The advantages of this shrink-then-sparsify approach are discussed in \cite{hahncarvalho2015dss} and, in the context of TVP regressions, in \cite{hko2020}.
 One important advantage is that estimation error is removed for the sparsified coefficients.
 When using global shrinkage priors in high dimensional contexts with huge numbers of parameters, small amounts of estimation error can build up and have a deleterious impact on forecasts.
 By sparsifying, estimation error in the small coefficients is eliminated, thus improving forecasts.
+This paper differs from the aforementioned papers by using SAVS to approximate the indicators $\bm \delta$ which is then used in our approximate MCMC algorithm.